-Sparze ECS Framework Expert is a development Claude Skill built by Neo.
+Sparze ECS Framework Expert is a development claude skill built by Neo.
 Best for: Game developers and systems programmers use this to architect Sparze ECS applications with proper entity lifecycle management, deferred command patterns, and query optimization..

 What it does